by Jonathan Latham, PhD

 While successful nutrient-fortified crops and virus resistance traits are routinely developed in non-GMO plant breeding programmes, the creation of edible vaccines seemed to be a potentially unique opportunity for GMO crops:

 “Tangible consumer benefits could turn the debate on genetically modified food,”

 said Novartis CEO Daniel Vasella about the PR possibilities of edible vaccines.

 The articles typically focused on the theoretical advantages of edible vaccines (cheapness and ease of preservation) but neglected to discuss their downsides.
 These turn out to dwarf (as discussed at length here) the problems they are intended to solve.
-Some of these problems are applicable to any vaccine, but others relate to the GE process.
 For example, most established vaccines are not edible.
-They are injected expressly so as to bypass the saliva and stomach acids that would render them useless.
-Problems also arose getting GMO plants that produce vaccines to still grow well.
+They are injected expressly because they must bypass the saliva and stomach acids that would render them useless.
+At the same time, GMO plants that produce vaccines have often not grown well.

-But many of the downsides of edible vaccines are more practical.
-Some stem from the questionable wisdom of making living medical products that are visually indistinguishable from food; others from the problems associated with self-medication by untrained individuals.
+Yet other downsides of edible vaccines stem from the questionable wisdom of making living medical products that are visually indistinguishable from food; others from the problems associated with self-medication by untrained individuals.
 With plants grown in backyards how will individuals keep track of the dose they have received?
 How does one safeguard the food supply against contamination with vaccine genes?
 How should edible vaccine programmes overcome likely inconsistencies of dose due to natural variations in climate, season, and other factors?